Wabinab/Xenoblade-Chronicles-3-The-Book/src/16_colony_4.md

 She turned to look at the guy, still walking in the distance, as Mio continued, "There's a chance... we can make amends.
 Even if we're misunderstood..."

 Suddenly, some food was put on her tray.
-Hearing the sound, they turned and and found extra portions piling up, like hills, which writer counted 10 of them{{footnote: Oh, boy, that soldier whom only got two...}}.
+Hearing the sound, they turned and and found extra portions piling up, like hills, which translator counted 10 of them{{footnote: Oh, boy, that soldier whom only got two...}}.
 "Huh?"

 The person whom served them, wearing a black short chef hat, having tanner skin to both sides, split at the middle of both his eyes, red iris, smiled to the girls, "On the house.
 Eat your fill, friend."